microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/05-Using-GitHub-Copilot-with-Python/README.md

 By the end of this module, you'll aquire the skills to be able to:

-- Configure a GitHub repository in Codespaces and install GitHub Copilot extension.
 - Craft prompts to generate suggestions from GitHub Copilot
 - Apply GitHub Copilot to improve your projects.